A Stable Whitening Optimizer for Efficient Neural Network Training: How does SPlus compare to prior optimizers?

 As displayed in \cref{table:comparison}, SPlus is able to outperform prior methods across the board in both gradient steps and wallclock time.
 We find that a well-tuned Adam is a hard baseline to beat.
 For example, we were unable to match the performance of Adam with Sophia (a similar finding was reported in \citep{zhao2024deconstructing}) or with Muon for LLM training.
 Shampoo was especially unstable (as discussed in earlier sections), and we find that when divergence does not occur, Shampoo training curves roughly match those of SOAP, as also reported in \citep{vyas2024soap}.
 In terms of wall-clock performance, a strong contender is Schedule-Free Adam, which does not perform any matrix-based computation and only utilizes elementwise operators.
-We did not heavily tune the matrix-inversion frequency for SPlus or SOAP, and assign it a default value of $100$ -- additional tuning could further improve wall-clock efficiency.
+For the main table, we did not heavily tune the matrix-inversion frequency for SPlus or SOAP, and assign it a default value of $100$ -- \cref{table:frequency} shows the effect of ablating this frequency.